-Assessed value - dollar amount assigned to taxable property, both real (by parcel) and personal (by owner), by the assessor for the purpose of taxation.
+Assessed value - dollar amount assigned to taxable property by the assessor for the purpose of taxation.
 Assessed value is estimated as of January 1 and will apply to the taxes levied at the end of that year.
 Assessed value is called a primary assessment because a levy is applied directly against it to determine the tax due.
 Accurate assessed values ensure fairness between properties within the taxing jurisdiction.
 (See Equalized value for fairness between municipalities).

-Assessment level - relationship between the total assessed value and the equalized value of non-manufacturing property minus corrections for the prior year over and under charges within a municipality - town, village, or city.
+Assessment level - relationship between the total assessed value and the equalized value of nonmanufacturing property minus corrections for the prior year over and under charges within a municipality - town, village, or city.
 For example, if the assessed value of all the property subject to property tax in the municipality is \$2,700,000 and the equalized value in the municipality is \$3,000,000 then the "assessment level" is said to be 90% (\$2,700,000/\$3,000,000 = .90 or 90%).